 A spread is the square of the sine of an angle .
 Spreads are dimensionless.

 So, a generic triangle has three quadrances and three spreads.
 Note that the line segment with quadrance is opposite of the meet of two line segments with spread .

-The quadrances are denoted with a rectangular box in the middle of the line segment.
-Spreads are denoted with a straight line in the corner between two line segments.
+Quadrances are graphically denoted with a rectangular box in the middle of the line segment.
+Spreads are graphically denoted with a straight line in the corner between the two line segments.

-In my experience it takes some getting used to this new way of thinking, but I promise that rational trigonometry will pay off in a big way later.
+In my experience it takes some getting used to this approach, but I promise that rational trigonometry will pay off in a big way later.